 Charles Johnson, Editor-In-Chief

 Charles Johnson is the Editor-in-Chief of Ramen IR.
 His writings primarily focus on Eurasia and the NATO alliance.
 He graduated with an MA in Russian and Eurasian Studies from Johns Hopkins University SAIS, and a BA in History and International Relations from Boise State University.
-He also served as an Education and Youth Development Volunteer in the Republic of Georgia with the US Peace Corps.
-Charles has worked in economic affairs with the US State Department and on NATO Policy with the US Department of Defense.
+He also served as a Volunteer in the Republic of Georgia with the US Peace Corps.
+Charles is currently a Research Associate at Boise State University’s Frank Church Institute.
 His Twitter is @

 Antoinette Siu, Editor